How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 Estimating Costs and Revenue

-- Vehicles: €10,000–€20,000 per taxi
+- Vehicles: €10,000–€20,000 per taxi (new or certified used)

 - Licensing & permits: €500–€1,000 per vehicle

-- Branding & customization: €1,000–€2,000
+- Branding & vehicle customization: €1,000–€2,000

 - Insurance: €800–€1,200 annually per vehicle

-Financial Planning Funding Options
+Financial Planning and Funding Options

 4 Setting Up Your Fleet